 While you’re waiting for your download, please take a moment to sign-up to receive occasional updates from HIAS.

 No thanks (or already on HIAS list)

 Country Director: Roberto Mera

 REFUGEES IN PANAMA

 Panama is host to an estimated 2,435 refugees and asylum seekers.
-This includes Colombians fleeing the protracted conflict in their home country; Salvadorians, Hondurans and Guatemalans seeking a safe haven from gangs (Mara Salvatrucha and M-18); and Venezuelan citizens seeking respite from the crushing effects of inflation, insecurity, lack of food, lack of medical care and human rights violations.
+This includes Colombians fleeing the protracted conflict in their home country; Salvadorians, Hondurans and Guatemalans seeking a safe haven from gangs (Mara Salvatrucha and M-18); and other nationalities in need of protection.

 Panama also serves as a transit point for Cubans and other Caribbean, African and Asian refugees and migrants going northwards in search of asylum or better opportunities in the United States and Canada.
 HIAS estimates that there are also thousands of people who have not registered as refugees, but are in need of international protection in Panama.
 These are people that are unaccounted for in refugee statistics and whose basic needs are unmet.